Chirag-Nayak/go-basics/decimal-demo/README.md

 Demo application to show decimal usage in Go.
 The application demostrates mainly below functions.
 * Basic decimal operations using shopspring's decimal package
 * Basic CRUD operations using PostgresSQL DB for decimal type
+* Basic CRUD operations using MongoDB for decimal type
+	- Work In Progress / Not fully working, because of the Open Issue in shopspring's decimal package.
+[Issue#168](https://github.com/shopspring/decimal/issues/168)

 ## Prerequisite for the developlent
 * Development envorinment